josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 Develop and publish an in-depth guide on change detection.
 Develop content for performance profiling of Angular applications.
-Cover how change detection interacts with Zone.js and explain when it gets triggered, how to profile its duration, as well as common practices for performance optimization.
+Cover how change detection interacts with Zone.js and explain when it gets triggered, how to profile the associated duration, as well as common practices for performance optimization.

 ### Ensure smooth adoption for future RxJS changes (version 8 and beyond)